 In order for children to read, write and spell they must be developmentally ready.
 Some are ready at the age of four or five, some not for many years later.
 This readiness includes complex neurological pathways and kinesthetic awareness.
 It includes the proprioceptive sense developed through sensory receptors in the muscles, joints, and tendons: a form of maturation essential for a physical sense of self (even essential for learning how to modulate one’s voice and to hold objects carefully).

 These experiences happen as children play and work, particularly in ways that cross the midline.
 They includes expansive movements such as climbing, jumping, digging, swimming, playing hopscotch and catch, riding bikes, sweeping, running.
-It also includes fine movements such as chopping vegetables, drawing, building, using scissors, and playing in sand.
-And it includes the essential growth that comes from snuggling, listening to stories, singing, trying new tastes, playing rhyming and clapping games, enjoying make believe.
+They also include fine movements such as chopping vegetables, drawing, building, playing rhyming and clapping games, using scissors, and playing in sand.
+And of course there’s the essential growth that comes from snuggling, listening to stories, singing, trying new tastes, enjoying make believe.
 Children are drawn to such experiences.
 Without these bodily experiences, warns pediatric occupational therapist Angela Hanscom, they won’t have a strong foundation for learning.
 (Find out more in her book Balanced and Barefoot: How Unrestricted Outdoor Play Makes for Strong, Confident, and Capable Children.)

 These activities stimulate the child’s brain to develop new neural pathways.
 Such activities also build confidence, smooth sensory processing, and create a bank of direct experience that helps the child visualize abstract concepts.
 Well-intended adults may think a good use of a rainy afternoon is a long car ride to an educational exhibit.
 A young child is likely to derive more developmental value (and fun) from stomping in puddles and digging in mud followed by play time in the tub.